The Governing Body's Responsibilities

 Chair of Governors

-Throughout his career Andrew has had a commitment to education, taking governance roles at junior, secondary and FE colleges in the local area.
-Ultimately he was Chair of the Audit Committee and Vice-Chair of the University Council from 1994 - 2000.
+Throughout his career Andrew has had a commitment to education, taking governance roles at schools, colleges and a university in the local area.

 Having worked in the further education sector for more than twenty years, Sam was delighted to become Principal of Wakefield College in March 2011.
 She feels that Wakefield College is a very special college, committed to ‘transforming lives through learning’ and is passionate about the College’s values, where the learner is very much at the heart of everything it does.